apache/openwhisk/docs/apigateway.md

 # API Gateway

-API Gateway is no longer experimental.

-[Web Actions](webactions.md) allow you to invoke an action with HTTP methods other than POST and without the action's authorization API key.

-As a result of user feedback, Web Actions are the programming model chosen to build OpenWhisk actions capable of handling HTTP events.
+OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to Web Actions and providing them with additional features features including HTTP method routing, rate limiting, oauth token validation, API keys, and more.
+The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features features including HTTP method routing, security and rate limiting policies and more.

+Web Actions allows you to invoke an action with HTTP methods other than POST and in a public way without the action's authorization API key.

 For more information on API Gateway feature you can read the [api management documentation](https://github.com/openwhisk/openwhisk-apigateway/blob/master/doc/management_interface.md)

+## Create APIs from OpenWhisk web actions using the CLI

+### OpenWhisk CLI configuration

+Follow the instructions in [Configure CLI](./README.md#setting-up-the-openwhisk-cli) on how to set the authentication key for your specific namespace.

 **Note:** The APIs you created using the `wsk api-experimental` will continue to work for a short period, however you should begin migrating your APIs to web actions and reconfigure your existing apis using the new CLI command `wsk api`.

-## OpenWhisk CLI configuration

-Follow the instructions in [Configure CLI](./README.md#setting-up-the-openwhisk-cli) on how to set the authentication key for your specific namespace.

-## Expose an OpenWhisk web action
+### Expose an OpenWhisk web action

 1. Create a JavaScript file with the following content.
 For this example, the file name is 'hello.js'.
   ```javascript